achristen/Meteobike/readme.md

 Now you can double-click `meteobike.sh` to start the user interface.
 Later, we will automate the start-up during the boot process.

-Now the system is ready to be calibrated.
-Please return the system to our HiWi who will place it for you in the calibration chamber.
-You are done with the first workshop - congratulations.
+Now the system is ready to record data.
+Next week you will then in Workshop 2 put the system in a portable bik-bag and attach an E-paper.
+You are done for today with the first workshop - congratulations.

 ## Workshop 2 - Build the mobile unit and attach the E-Paper